 Who doesn’t love a good banana bread recipe?
 I know it’s not just me who gets to the weekend and all intentions of healthy-eating leap out of the window hand in hand with their good friend will-power.
 So, I know it can’t just be me who gets to the weekend and spies the browning bananas at the bottom of the fruit bowl with a groan and that’s just because I know how hard it’s going to be to sneak those into the recycling without a small lecture on the life expectancy of fruit (For those wondering, unless it gets up and walks out of the fruit bowl then apparently it’s still edible according to the man of the house… apparently).

 Plus to make things worse, or better depending on how you look at things, my previous cravings for dates had left half a bag that were looking at me pitifully every time I opened the cupboard door.
 It was time to get rid.
 As a massive fan of banana bread, I knew straight away that a loaf was calling.
-Despite being reminded that my previous attempt at such a loaf had turned in to a fried disaster thanks to the slathering of butter I added to the pan to ‘prevent sticking’ – in fairness, it didn’t stick – the bananas and I had a date (haha – sorry!) last summer with a recipe from Australia and we got to it.
+Despite being reminded that my previous attempt at such a loaf had turned in to a fried disaster thanks to the slathering of butter I added to the pan to ‘prevent sticking’ – in fairness, it didn’t stick – the bananas and I had a date (haha – sorry!).
 Since it’s been a big week for us food-wise, I thought I’d pull this recipe out from the archives, so here we go.
 It went a little something like this…

 Makes one large loaf

 - 2 bananas – the riper the better

 - 125g of dates – pitted and chopped